 MaineDOT uses a 2-phase notification process.
 The 90-DayAssurance Notice, Form RA-31, may be delivered any time after the above qualifying criteria are met.
 It should be further coordinated with the project schedule.
 The MaineDOT 90-Day Assurance Notice provides that the recipient will be required to move no earlier than, 90 days from the date of its delivery.
-The 90-Day Notice further advises that the displacee will receive a subsequent 30-Day Notice to Vacate letter that will provide a firm date by which the property must be vacated.
-The 30-Day Notice, Form RA-32, will not be given until MaineDOT has legal control of the property.
+The 90-Day Notice further advises that the displaced person will receive a subsequent 30-Day Notice to Vacate letter that will provide a firm date by which the property must be vacated.
+The 30-Day Notice, Form RA-32, will not be given until MaineDOT has legal control of the property and could be given 60 days into the 90-day notice.

-The two phase 90/30-Day Notice provides the most effective consideration of displacees' need for information about required move date and offers flexibility to the Department in managing delivery of right of way for project construction.
+The two phase 90/30-Day Notice provides the most effective consideration of displaced persons' need for information about required move date and offers flexibility to MaineDOT in managing delivery of right of way for project construction.

-The 90/30-Day Notices are applicable to displaced occupants of businesses, farms and nonprofit organizations as well as displaced residential occupants.
+The 90/30-Day Notices are applicable to displaced occupants of businesses, farms and nonprofit organizations.
 Notices are also applicable to owners who are not displaced, but are required to move personal property that is within a partial taking.
-However, MaineDOT is not obligated to offer replacement site locations to nonresidential displacees.
-Best efforts in providing relocation advisory services to nonresidential displacees are required.
+However, MaineDOT is not obligated to offer replacement site locations to nonresidential displaced persons.
+Best efforts in providing relocation advisory services to nonresidential displaced persons are required.